ThreeSixtyGiving/standard/documentation/identifiers.md

 To register a prefix for your organisation see the [publisher guidance](https://www.threesixtygiving.org/support/publish-data).

-All registered prefixes should start with 360G unless you have been advised otherwise by the support team.
+All registered prefixes should start with 360G.
 ```eval_rst
 .. _grant-identifier:
 ```